-Keeping Children Safe in Education 2020 highlights that there are circumstances when it is appropriate for staff in schools and colleges to use reasonable force to safeguard children and young people.
+Keeping Children Safe in Education 2021 highlights that there are circumstances when it is appropriate for staff in schools and colleges to use reasonable force to safeguard children and young people.
 This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.
 'Reasonable' in these circumstances means 'using no more force than is needed'.
 The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom.
+Please see Physical Contact and Restraint Policy available on the school's website.